ami-iit/github-labels/README.md

 **NOTE:** If you feel any general useful labels are missing kindly add them to the `.json` file and also to the `labels` of this repository.

 ## How-to
 A github token provides API access to npm packages that help to manage github issue labels.
 You can generate a personal token follow [this guide](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
+Create a token by selecting all the **scopes**.
+You can delete the token after importing the labels to your repository.

 Once a token is generated add the following lines to the `.bashrc`